austinschrader/friday-jquery-project/README.md

 ## License

-This repository is licensed under the MIT license
+This repository is licensed under the MIT license.

+Copyright (c) 2020 by Austin Schrader